akhrrbk/custom-portfolio/README.md

 --------------------------------------------
 ### Custom Portfolio
-project is built with emailjs-com package and has an auth feature
+project is built using React.
+only depencency used is: emailjs-com

 app is deployed [here](#)